 Water injection for NOx control

-Inlet Air Conditioning
+Turbine Inlet Air Cooling

 A maintenance period choice may also be given in circumstances of change in ownership necessitating a new Interconnection Service Agreement (ISA).
 Change of ownership within the same holding company is not eligible to change the historical maintenance period.